 The Before – Unfinished Vintage Desk

-A true rags to riches vintage desk makeover.
+A true rags to riches desk table makeover.

 I have to admit that makeovers like this are a reminder of why I love what I do.
 This beat up old desk was in rare form, it had so much damage, scratches, and stains.
 Rather than fight it and try to make it perfect we embraced its flaws and gave it a rags to riches makeover.
 Which in turn has made it beautiful once again.The Makeover – Saving this Ol’ Vintage Desk